dwavesystems/dwave-ocean-sdk/docs/quantum_research/annealing.rst

-and 6.5 MHz for |adv2| systems are used to limit the bandwidth of the :ref:`parameter_qpu_h`-gain waveform (the :math:`\Phi^x_i(s)` term of equation :math:numref:`qpu_equation_rfsquid_hamiltonian`) delivered to the QPU, as shown in :numref:`Figure %s <filtered_hgain_waveform_30mhz>`.
+and 6.5 MHz for |adv2| systems are used to limit the bandwidth of the :ref:`parameter_qpu_h`-gain waveform (the :math:`\Phi^x_i(s)` term of equation :math:numref:`qpu_equation_rfsquid_hamiltonian`) delivered to the QPU, as shown in :numref:`Figure %s <filtered_hgain_waveform_6.5mhz>`.

 .. figure:: ../_images/filtered_hgain_waveform_6.5mhz.png
     :name: filtered_hgain_waveform_6.5mhz
-    :alt: Graph showing an h-gain waveform filtered by the Advantage2 6.5-MHz low-pass filter.
+    :alt: Graph showing a linear-bias gain waveform before and after the Advantage2 6.5-MHz low-pass filter.

     Graph showing an h-gain waveform filtered by the Advantage2 6.5-MHz